A New Facial Bar Inspired by Korean Beauty Treatments Is Opening in Dupont Circle | Washingtonian (DC)

 The Silver Mirror team recommends its customers come in for facials once every two-to-four weeks for maximum results, which is easy with its online booking, autopay system, and memberships.
 And, for busy travelers, memberships can be used between DC and New York.

 The group is thinking about expanding to other cities, too, says Maroone, but it’s mainly focused on this new DC storefront as of now.
 The Dupont Circle location was an easy choice for its mix of residential and commercial traffic, he says, as well as its central location.
-And although grand opening details are still in the works, keep your eyes peeled for celebrations later this month.
+And although grand opening details are still in the works, keep your eyes peeled for celebrations.

 Silver Mirror Facial Bar; 1301 19th St. NW